Charles Walker (British politician)

 Sir Charles Ashley Rupert Walker KBE (born 11 September 1967) is a British politician who served as chair of the House of Commons Procedure Committee from 2012 to 2019.
-A member of the Conservative Party, he has been Member of Parliament (MP) for Broxbourne in Hertfordshire since 2005.
+A member of the Conservative Party, he was the Member of Parliament (MP) for Broxbourne in Hertfordshire from 2005 to 2024.

+Walker was appointed an Officer of the Order of the British Empire (OBE) in the 2015 New Year Honours for political service, and was appointed a Knight Commander of the Order of the British Empire (KBE) in Theresa May's resignation honours on 10 September 2019, "for political and public service".

 Early life and career

-Born in Henley-on-Thames in September 1967, Walker was educated at The American School in London, followed by the University of Oregon in the United States, receiving a BSc in Political Science in 1990.
+Born in Henley-on-Thames in September 1967, Walker was privately educated at The American School in London, followed by the University of Oregon in the United States, receiving a Bachelor of Science in Political Science in 1990.

 Walker pursued a career in marketing and communications and held senior positions within a number of businesses.
 He was on the board of directors of Blue Arrow.
 He belonged to the trade union Amicus.
 Walker was a member of Wandsworth Council from 2002 to 2006.
 He had previously stood unsuccessfully in Ealing North at the 2001 general election.

 Parliamentary career

 Early parliamentary career: 2005–2012

 At the 2005 general election, Walker was elected as Member of Parliament for Broxbourne.
+Notably, given his subsequent criticisms of the government led by Liz Truss (see "Retirement", below), in the Conservative Party's initial prospective candidate selection process Walker defeated the future prime minister, who had also made the party's shortlist for the Broxbourne seat.
 Upon election, he sat on the Scottish Select Committee from 2005 to 2010 and was also a member of the Public Administration Select Committee from 2007 to 2010.
+He is currently a member of the House of Commons Privileges Committee.

 Walker was one of the 23 MPs to sign the motion of no confidence in Speaker Michael Martin.